trustedanalytics-ng/platform-wiki/Application-Deployment/appdev_bindingapps.md

 1. Select the **Bind** button for the service you want to bind to the application.
 1. Select the **Restage>>** button to restage the application.

+## Binding Using TAP CLI

+You can accomplish the same process as above using the TAP CLI.
+Visit the [TAP CLI documentation](/Reference-Documents/reference_cli.md) page for details.